 Standard College makes every effort to assist students to succeed through the Program.
 In cases in which a student does not meet the Standards of satisfactory academic progression he or she may be dismissed from the program.
-Students dismissed for failure to meet satisfactory academic progression standard shall wait at least Sixty (60) days to reapply for re-admission to the program.
+Students dismissed for failure to meet satisfactory academic progression standard shall wait at 180 days to apply for re-admission to the program.

-Academic Probation/Dismissal
+Academic Probation/Warning/Dismissal

-- A student shall be placed on probation for unsatisfactory attendance as defined by Standard College's attendance policy. - 2.
-A student shall be placed on probation after failing a nursing course for the first time. - A student may be placed on probation for violation of the Code of Ethics and/or Code of Conduct.
+- 1. A student shall be given academic warning after failing a course for the first time. - A student shall be placed on academic probation for unsatisfactory attendance as defined by Standard College's attendance policy. - 3.
+A student shall be placed on probation after failing more than one course in the program. - A student may be placed on probation for violation of the Code of Ethics and/or Code of Conduct.

-A probationary period for up to 60 days may be allotted to offer students the opportunity to improve, correct productivity, attitude, behavior and/or grades.
+A probationary period deemed appropriate by the academic review committee (ARC) shall be allotted to offer students the opportunity to improve, correct productivity, attitude, behavior and/or grades.
 The student will meet with the dean of student support or designee to develop a corrective action plan and time frame to improve or correct productivity, attitude, behavior and/or grades.